BillJr99/Ursinus-CS173/_pages/Activities/activity-stringiteration.md

 ---
 layout: activity
-permalink: /Activities/Iteration3
+permalink: /Activities/Iteration/Strings
-title: "CS173: Intro to Computer Science - Iteration"
+title: "CS173: Intro to Computer Science - Iteration over Strings"
-excerpt: "CS173: Intro to Computer Science - Iteration"
+excerpt: "CS173: Intro to Computer Science - Iteration over Strings"

 info:
-  prev: ./Iteration2

   goals:
     - To be able to apply iteration and conditionals to a <code>String</code>